xmartlabs/xmartlabs.github.io/_drafts/2015-04-16-XLForm-hiding-rows.md

 ## How to use it

-This section will focus on the `hidden` property but `disabled` is analog.
+This section will focus on the `hidden` property but the `disabled` one is analog.
 Both properties accept a `NSPredicate` value, a `NSString` value or a `NSNumber` boolean.

-By default the values of these properties is `@No` that means them will be visible and enabled all the time.
+By default the value of these properties is `@No` that means they will be visible and enabled all the time.

 To conditionally hide or disable a row we can set either a `NSPredicate` or a `NSString` that will be transformed internally to NSPredicate.